-Commitment is necessary in order to reap the full benefits.
-It is essential to find a personal meditation style that you are comfortable with.
-Finding the best form of meditation means you are more likely to persevere with your practice.
-There is no right or wrong way to meditate, it is completely subjective.
+Commitment to meditation is necessary in order to reap the full benefits.
+Indeed, it's essential to find a personal meditation style that you're comfortable with.
+Finding the best form of meditation means you're more likely to persevere with your practice.
+In fact, there's no right or wrong way to meditate; it's completely subjective.
 You should choose a type that you feel that speaks to you spiritually.

-Below, we will describe some of the more common meditation styles.
-Before reading on, ask yourself a few questions that will help you discover your best personal meditation style:
+Below, we will describe six of the more common meditation types.
+Before reading on, ask yourself a few questions that will help you discover your best personal style of meditation:

 When assessing the effects of a particular style, you may find it helpful to keep a journal of your thoughts and feelings during and after a sitting.